Attorneys Experienced in Representing Landowners in Easement and Lease Negotiations, and in Eminent Domain Takings for Roads and Pipelines

-Clinton StahlerEmail Clinton
+Clinton StahlerEmail Clinton vCard

-Clinton earned his Juris Doctorate degree from the Ohio State University Moritz College of Law and Bachelor of Science degree magna cum laude from the Embry-Riddle Aeronautical University.
+Clinton earned his Juris Doctorate degree from The Ohio State University Moritz College of Law and Bachelor of Science degree magna cum laude from the Embry-Riddle Aeronautical University.
 Prior to joining the firm, Clinton flew jets and worked as a professional pilot and instructor pilot.
 He is a current member of the Ohio State Bar Association, Columbus Bar Association, Aircraft Owners and Pilots Association, and is admitted to practice law in the state of Ohio and in both the U.S. District Courts for the Northern and Southern Districts of Ohio.

 WILLIAM A. GOLDMAN, 1940-2015